PushpMicrosoft123/py-PDf/README.md

 #### Easy and Fast Deployment Model
 py-Pdf is easily available from Docker hub.
 Hence DevOps pipelines can pull the image directly and spin up the containers in feww seconds.
 #### Control On Infra Scaling
-You can spin up as many continers (pods in case of Kubernetes) as possile based on Node comuting size.
+You can spin up as many py-PDf continers as possile based on nodes availability or compute size.
 #### Data Security
 py-PDf doesn't store any data sent by consumers.
 It doesn't have any persistant storage and works in complete isolation; it is deployed in your own Infra/Cloud Subscription so that you have a better control on memory and CPU utilization.
 #### Free PDF operations